 London is quite a large city, however, once you know where things are it becomes very manageable.
 Luckily, many of the touristy destinations are close to each other, almost as if placed there on purpose to make them easier to visit.

-Quite often, the bus tours include discounted tickets to local attractions or include other excursions like a boat tour.
-We definitely took advantage of this and sailed on the river Thames from the Tower of London to Westminster, enjoying the great views along the way.
+Quite often, the bus tours include discounted tickets to local attractions.
+Often, they include other excursions like a boat tour or a visit to a particular place.
+In Porto, for example, our bus tour included a port tasting at a winery.
+In London, we took advantage of this and sailed on the river Thames from the Tower of London to Westminster, enjoying the great views along the way.

 It was a gorgeous day and we were able to see the city from a different angle.
 We probably wouldn’t have done it on its own, but having it as part of the deal definitely made it that much more appealing.
 One point to keep in mind is that there are others doing the same thing as you so the wait for the ferry can be longer on a nice day.